mpire-nxus/nxus_android_sdk/README.md

 ## Summary
-TechMpire nxus platform SDK for Android platform
+TechMpire Measurement SDK for Android platform

 ## Integration into project
 To integrate the SDK, add you have to add our Maven repository to your <b>app's build.gradle file</b>: